nickgeoca/elata-eeg/crates/daemon/API.md

 #### Data Format

 The data sent over the WebSocket is the raw binary representation of an `RtPacket`.

+UI discipline:
+- Size visuals using the packet header's `num_channels` and the latest `SourceReady` metadata.
+- Avoid inferring channel counts from non-shape events.

 ## Design Rationale (FAQ)